mcovelli/SystemsProject/README.md

     	•	Wait for the green success banner.

 4) Run the site locally

    	_IMPORTANT_
-   	you will have to change the database info at the top of .php files!
+   		You will have to change the database info at the top of .php files!
    		Anywhere you see one of the following:
    			$DB_HOST = "127.0.0.1";
 			$DB_PORT = 3306;
 			$DB_USER = "phpuser";